Rubber Washing Machine Hoses

 Burst washing machine hoses have to be one of the most common causes of catastrophic water damage in homes.
 When I find rubber hoses used to connect the washing machine, I often mention to my clients that it’s a good idea to replace them.
-It’s downright disturbing how often my client then goes on to share a story with me about how they already had a flooded house or knew someone who’s house flooded because of a failed washing machine hose.
+It’s downright disturbing how often my client then goes on to share a story with me about how they already had a flooded house or knew someone whose house flooded because of a failed washing machine hose.

 When I was about ten years old, one of our rubber washing machine hoses burst while we were gone for a few hours.
 We arrived home to find an inch of standing water in our fully finished basement.
 That was one heck of a mess.